Tameness in generalized metric structures: -metric spaces.

-\begin{notation} We have many choices when it comes to the proper notion of morphism between complete $\V$-(pseudo)metric spaces, hence several options in defining the associated categories.
-We make the following definitions: \begin{enumerate} \item $\metr{\V}$: complete $\V$-metric spaces with isometries. \item $\metrc{\V}$: complete $\V$-metric spaces with nonexpanding (i.e. {\it $1$-Lipshitz continuous}) maps. \end{enumerate} We denote by $\psmetr{\V}$ and $\psmetrc{\V}$ the corresponding categories of complete $\V$-pseudometric spaces.\end{notation}
+We restrict our attention to complete $\V$-pseudometric and $\V$-metric spaces, $\V$ a Flagg quantale with sequential approximation.
+We have many choices when it comes to the proper notion of morphism between such spaces, hence several options in defining the associated categories.
+We make the following definitions:

+\begin{definition} We denote by $\metr{\V}$ the category of complete $\V$-metric spaces with morphisms the isometries, and by $\metrc{\V}$the category of complete $\V$-metric spaces with morphisms the nonexpanding (that is, {\it $1$-Lipshitz continuous}) maps.
+We denote by $\psmetr{\V}$ and $\psmetrc{\V}$ the corresponding categories of complete $\V$-pseudometric spaces.\end{definition}

 \begin{remark} As is often the case in this paper, weaker choices of morphism are possible.
-The choice of nonexpanding maps is motivated by the connection to enriched category theory (per \cite{lawveremetr}, $\metrc{{R^+}}={R^+}$-{\bf Cat}) and the fact that, in the localic case, $\metrc{\Omega}$ is equivalent to $\shcat{\Omega}$, the category of sheaves on $\Omega$ (this is the gist of \cite[pp. 1152-1153]{fuzzysetsi}) \end{remark}
+The choice of nonexpanding maps is motivated by the connection to enriched category theory (it is shown in \cite{lawveremetr}, for example, that $\metrc{{[0,\infty]_+}}$ is the enriched category $[0,\infty]_+$-{\bf Cat}) and the fact that, in the case $\Omega$ is a locally compact locale, $\metrc{\Omega}$ is equivalent to $\shcat{\Omega}$, the category of sheaves on $\Omega$ (this is the gist of \cite[pp. 1152-1153]{fuzzysetsi}) \end{remark}